ibm-cloud-architecture/refarch-eda/docs-mk/technology/kafka-consumers/index.md

 ![of-2](../event-streams/images/offsets-2.png)

-This means that the message will be processed again by the next consumer in that group to be assigned the partition.
+This means that the message will be processed again by the next consumer, in that group, to be assigned the partition.

 Assess if it is acceptable to loose messages from topic.
-If so, when a consumer restarts it will start consuming the topic from the latest committed offset within the partition allocated to itself.
+If so, when a consumer restarts, it will start consuming the topic from the latest committed offset within the partition allocated to itself.

 As storing a message to an external system and storing the offsets are two separate operations, and in case of failure between them,